wistia/wistia-open-docs/_posts/account-setup.md

 An API token and password can be used for interacting with the [Wistia APIs]({{ '/developers' | post_url }}), and for setting up 3rd party integrations (like Pardot and HubSpot).

-To access those credentials for your account, select the API tab From your *Account Settings*.
+To access those credentials for your account, select the API tab from your *Account Settings*.